sahurtado88/learn/interview qs/Interview.md

 2 kubernetes
 3 grafana
 1 -2  prometheus

 __________

+# ROUTINE

+- Review the current infrastructure status on AWS, Kubernetes clusters, and other cloud platforms.
+Check monitoring dashboards (e.g., Grafana, Prometheus) for any anomalies or performance issues.

+- Work on infrastructure improvements and optimizations.
+Update Terraform configurations to automate provisioning and ensure scalability of resources.
+Investigate and resolve any infrastructure-related tickets raised by the team.

+- Dive into CI/CD pipeline configurations.
+Review Jenkins jobs and pipelines to ensure smooth integration and deployment processes.
+Troubleshoot any failed builds or deployment issues and implement necessary fixes.
+__________
 I have made scripts that connect to mongo for queries, inserts and delete.